veusz/veusz/Documents/manual-source/introduction.rst

       to 100 per cent.This is a non-orthogonal plot and is placed directly on the page rather than in a graph.

 #.
-3D widgets - 3D graphs can be created by adding a 3D graph widget
+3D widgets - 3D graphs can be created by adding a 3D scene widget
-   to a blank page (:command:`graph3d`).
-The 3D graph has settings which control the angle the rotation angle of the plot, the position and color of lighting and the rendering method.
+   (:command:`scene3d`) to a blank page, or by creating a new 3D document.
+The 3D scene has settings which control the angle the rotation angle of the plot, the position and color of lighting and the rendering method.

    To build up a 3D plot the following widgets can be placed inside
    it:

+   #. :command:`graph3d` - this is an analogous widget to the 2D graph
+      widget, plotting a 3D plot with cartesian axes.
+It contains three or more axis3d widgets, and plotting widgets.
+The graph contains settings for the graph size (the default is 1 in each direction) and the 3D position of the graph in the same units.
+Multiple graph widgets can be added to a scene, though the position and sizes may need to be adjusted.
    #. :command:`axis3d` - normally a 3D graph has three axes (X, Y and
       Z), but more axes can be added to plot multiple things on a single axis direction.
 This works in a similar way to the 2D axis widget.
 The widget has options for the axis label, tick labels, tick marks and grid lines (which appear on the outside of the 3D cube).
+An axis can be swiched between linear and logorithmic mode.
+Scalings can be applied to the data values plotted in that dimension or to the axis labels.
    #. :command:`point3d` - for plotting points, and optionally
       connecting lines, in 3D.
+This, and the other plotting widgets are placed in a graph3d widget.
 The user provides three 1D datasets for the x, y and z values.
 The markers can be scaled in size by another optional dataset.
 The markers can also be colored according to another optional dataset, according to a color map, minimum and maximum.
 Error bars can be provided for each of the x, y and z datasets.
-The connecting line can also be colored if a color
+The connecting line can also be colored if a color dataset is provided and a colormap chosen.
    #. :command:`function3d` - for plotting either a functional line in
       3D space or a functional surface.
 The type of plot is given by the mode parameter.
 In the case of the line, the x,y,z